icopy-site/awesome/docs/awesome/free-for-dev.md

    * [Tableau Developer Program](https://www.tableau.com/developer) — Innovate, create, and make Tableau work perfectly for your organization.
 Free developer program gives a personal development sandbox license for Tableau Online.
 The version is the latest pre-release version so Data Devs can test each & every feature of this superb platform.
    * [usabilityhub.com](https://usabilityhub.com/) — Test designs and mockups on real people, track visitors.
 Free for one user, unlimited tests
    * [woopra.com](https://www.woopra.com/) — Free user analytics platform for 500K actions, 90 day data retention, 30+ one click integration.
+   * [counter.dev](https://counter.dev) — Web analytics made simple and therefore privacy friendly.
+Free or pay what you want by donation.

 ## Visitor Session Recording